-Luna and Her Flower is a 3D Adventure game with Time-Manipulation mechanics.
-It is our current undergraduate thesis project in development.
-Working alongside with our Lead Concept artist and other two 3D artists, I’ve been wearing all production hats as Lead 3D Artist, being tasked with translating our concept vision and art style into 3D.
-I was responsible for all lighting and shader creation in the project using ShaderForge, alongside the 3D characters and hero assets used in the game, as well as some UI and camera implementation.
+Io and the Dandelion (In Development: Lead 3D Artist – Unity3D Adventure Game)Io and the Dandelion is a 3D Adventure game with Time-Manipulation mechanics, which started as our thesis project.
+Working alongside with our Lead Concept Artist and other two 3D artists, I got to wear all sorts of production hats as Lead 3D Artist, being tasked with translating our concept vision and art style into 3D.
+I was responsible for all lighting in engine and shader creation in the project using ShaderForge, complete production of our 3D characters used in the game, as well as some UI and camera implementation.

 A comparison between the Unity Standard Shader and our own Character Shader.

 Another example, our Depth-based Water Shader, along with flow customization via UV2.